ciroque/firewerx/README.md

 #### Deploy

-Following these directions for actual release.
-The instructions below can be used locally or for testing.
+Follow these directions for actual release.
+The "Run" instructions below can be used locally or for testing.

 1. Copy the systemd configuration into place: